obihughes/omega-planner/docs/components.md

   - Bars for tasks with both `startDate` and `dueDate`.
   - Dots for tasks with only one of `startDate` or `dueDate`.
   - Color coding by task `status` (todo/in-progress/completed/blocked).
+  - View range culling: tasks render only if their date (or date span) overlaps the current visible range to prevent duplicate appearances across months.
 - Layout & Responsiveness:
   - Day width is now responsive to the available container width, with sensible min/max bounds.
 This uses all empty space on the right and adapts to different screen sizes.
   - Today indicator and week separators scale with the computed layout.